2sic/2sxc-docs/2sxc Docs Generator/pages/basics/app/settings.md

 ## Edit/Configure App Settings

-This is where you can find the App Settings
+This is where you can find the App Settings:

 <img src="./assets/app-settings-path.jpg" width="100%" >